Company sustainability journeys

 “Step by step we are producing a methodology for sustainability implementation.
 The goal is a sustainable solution, and it is necessary to understand how an individual change affects the whole.
 Should we replace materials?
 What waste is created and how do we make the most of it?
 How should transport be carried out?
 The method provides guidance on the best global solutions and indicates the right direction”, explains Sophie Hallstedt.

 Close collaboration with companies is important in order to have real case studies on which to work.

-Jesko Schulte is a doctoral student who describes how to reinforce the practical application of sustainable product development while developing the theory.
+Jesko Schulte, PhD. in strategic sustainable development, describes how to reinforce the practical application of sustainable product development while developing the theory.

 “We connect all parts of the process, sustainability is complex.
 You have to go through the entire journey from knowledge to concrete design and product choices with life cycle perspectives.
-Cooperation is necessary to formalise the process and we have that opportunity at BTH”, says Jesko Schulte.
+Cooperation is necessary to formalise the process and we have that opportunity at BTH”, says Matilda Watz.

-“There is a wealth of information and we produce tools to make it usable, among other things to be able to measure the sustainability of a product at an early stage.
+“There is a wealth of information and we produce tools to make it usable, among other things to measure a product’s sustainability at an early stage.
 We call it the product’s fingerprint.
 It indicates a global perspective and whether you are on the right track”, says Sophie Hallstedt.